Embassy of the United States, Singapore: Current location

-During the 1990s, it was decided that the embassy was to be moved to a new site at the Tanglin district for improved security and capacity measures, with several embassy properties being sold in 1989 to fund the nearly US$100 million cost of the new compound.
+During the 1990s, it was decided that the embassy is to moved to a new site at the Tanglin district for improved security and capacity measures, with several embassy properties being sold in 1989 to fund the nearly US$100 million cost of the new compound.
 In 1994, ground was broken and the construction of the new complex officially began.
 Designed by The Stubbins Associates, it was completed in 1997 after around two years.

 Role in Singapore–United States relations

-Although Singapore and the United States have generally good relations, the embassy has been reprimanded at times by the Singapore government over allegations of interference in Singapore's internal politics.
+The embassy has been reprimanded at times by the Singapore government over what it states are "interference in Singapore's internal politics", dating back to the Hendrickson affair in 1988 which led to a major diplomatic fallout involving the recall of a diplomat each from both countries' embassies.

-Hendrickson affair

-E. Mason "Hank" Hendrickson was serving as the First Secretary of the United States Embassy in Singapore when he was expelled by the Singaporean government in May 1988.

-Prior to his expulsion, he arranged for local politicians Francis Seow and Patrick Seong to travel to Washington, D.C. to meet with American officials at Hendrickson's arrangement.
-After their return, Singapore detained them under the Internal Security Act (ISA).
-Based on Seow and Seong's statements while in custody, the Singaporean government alleged that Hendrickson attempted to interfere in Singapore's internal affairs by cultivating opposition figures for the upcoming 1988 Singaporean general election.
-First Deputy Prime Minister Goh Chok Tong stated that Hendrickson's alleged conspiracy had intentions on bringing down the current Singaporean government.

-In the aftermath of Hendrickson's expulsion, the U.S. State Department praised his performance in Singapore and denied any impropriety in his actions.
-The State Department also retaliated by expelling Robert Chua from Washington D.C., a Singaporean diplomat equal in rank to Mason.
-The State Department's refusal to reprimand Hendrickson, along with their expulsion of the Singaporean diplomat, sparked a protest in Singapore by the National Trades Union Congress (NTUC); they drove buses around the embassy, held a rally attended by thousands of workers, and issued a statement deriding the U.S. as being "sneaky, arrogant, and untrustworthy".

-Virtual seminar

 In May 2021, a minor event occurred after the embassy held a virtual seminar with an LGBT group about the economic benefits of inclusion worldwide, with Singaporean authorities stating that it amounted to U.S. interference in the national debate over the government's LGBT policies.
 It also declared that such domestic social and political matters are "choices for only Singaporeans to debate and decide."
 Embassy representatives refuted those allegations.

+In March 2024, the U.S. Department of State Office of Inspector General released a report on Ambassador Jonathan E. Kaplan.
+The audit found that Kaplan had threatened embassy staff and made poor relations with the Singapore government.